-Tailoring your Résumé

-Building a Bridge from your Past to your Future
+Tailoring your Résumé Building a Bridge from Your Past to Your Future

-• List ten major tasks required by your career objective beginning each with a strong verb (http://onetonline.org and reviewing online postings will help): 3.
+1. Job or internship objective for this résumé 2.
+List ten major tasks required by your career objective beginning each with a strong verb (onetonline.org and reviewing online postings will help): 3.
 Brainstorm the activities in which you have actually done these, or related, tasks.
-List as many related activities as you can beside each task in #2 Action: Beginning with the most recent, record e the tasks that appear beside it in #2, focusing on TAR (Situation/Task, Action, Results) phrasing, ach job or activity appearing in #3 above, listing under ithe " A ctions" you took that relate to your future goal. reat Verbs for Résumés," page 7; and "Résumé Formattir formatting your résumé.
-Action: Beginning with the most recent, record e the tasks that appear beside it in #2, focusing on See "Turn your Notes into a Résumé," page 6; "G ach job or activity appearing in #3 above, listing under i the " A ctions" you took that relate to your future goal. eat Verbs for Résumés," page 7; and "Résumé Formattir Action: Beginning with the most recent, record e the tasks that appear beside it in #2, focusing on See "Turn your Notes into a Résumé," page 6; "G ach job or activity appearing in #3 above, listing under i the " A ctions" you took that relate to your future goal.
-Teat Verbs for Résumés," page 7; and "Résumé Formattin
+List as many related activities as you can beside each task in #2

+4. Convert the exercise into a résumé.
+Using STAR (Situation/Task, Action, Results) phrasing, Action: Beginning with the most recent, record each job or activity appearing in #3 above, listing under it the tasks that appear beside it in #2, focusing on the "Actions" you took that relate to your future goal.
+See "Turn your Notes into a Résumé," page 6; "Great Verbs for Résumés," page 7; and "Résumé Formatting Tips," page 8, for further tips on composing and formatting your résumé.